dndworld/dndworld.github.io/tips/navigating-large-servers.md

     - No one mod is responsible for handing out warnings
   - Do not contest the existence of a rule
     - Rules are there to cultivate an environment we want, and have historical context due to past incidents behind them.
-  - If you would like to appeal the ruling, please message FanMail so as not to clog the channel.
+  - If you would like to appeal the ruling, please message `@FanMail` so as not to clog the channel.
 - NPC Masters will ping you when they have time to run your encounter
   - Respond by letting them know whether or not you are available
   - Please note if you do not respond your encounter may be skipped or deleted